rabiyagulden/rabiyagulden/README.md

 - 👋 Hi, I’m @rabiyagulden
-- 👀 I’m interested in Angular &  .Net Framework
+- 👀 I’m interested in Angular, React &  .Net Framework
-- 🌱 I’m currently learning Design patterns & Angular, Native Script
+- 🌱 I’m currently learning Design patterns & React, Native Script
 - 💞️ I’m looking to collaborate with other content creators and developers.
 - 📫 How to reach me  aydinrabiya@gmail.com